muoegu/jp2braille/README.md

 # Exploring the Potential of Prompt-Based Method for Kanji-Kana Conversion in Japanese Braille Translation

+Micah Kitsunai, Deborah Watty, Shu-Kai Hsieh (Graduate Institute of Linguistics, National Taiwan University)

-This is a github repositry  for Japanese auto braille project.
+> This is a github repositry  for Japanese auto braille project.

 ### Streamlit Demo Site
 ```markdown